-What To Do When You Find a Bat
+What To Do When You

-Call or text 480-313-2243 for help with your specific situation.
+Call or text 480-313-2243

 NEVER touch a bat with bare hands and keep all pets and people away from the bat.
 If you are concerned about rabies exposure, get the advice of a medical professional.
-Take as clear and close of a picture as you can and text it along with your other information.

-Contain the Bat: Using thick gloves and/or a thick towel, gently scoop up the bat and put it into a cardboard box with a lid.
+CONTAIN the bat.
+Using thick gloves and/or a thick towel, gently scoop up the bat and put it into a cardboard box with a lid.
 Add some tshirt type material (not towels or cloth with loops if possible).
 Secure the box with a rubber band or with tape but make sure the sticky side won't come into contact with the bat.
 Bats can squeeze through very small spaces so make sure that it is well secured.
 Poke holes in the box and put it in a warm, quiet place away from people and animals.

 Putting bats into glass or plastic containers can cause stress or harm but if you have no other alternative, be sure that the bat has at least some fabric or even paper napkins or paper towels in the container.

-Protect the Bat: If you're unable to safely or comfortably contain the bat, do what you can to protect it where it is.
+PROTECT the bat.
+If you're unable to safely or comfortably contain the bat, do what you can to protect it where it is.
 Bring any pets indoors and close gates to keep other animals out.
 Keep an eye on the bat and see if it is crawling around or trying to fly.
 If you are able to, put a large box over the bat or lean something in front of it to give it some shade and protection.